- Live Rates

 - Contact Us

-Here are some things to consider when deciding between buying a Washington or Oregon home today versus on 2021.
+Here are some things to consider when deciding between buying a Washington or Oregon home today versus in 2022.

 Obviously, the lower the interest rate, the less you’ll pay in your mortgage over the long run.
 That’s why it’s so important to be able to lock in at the lowest rate possible.
 Before you decide whether to buy this year or next, consider the rate.